 | Commodity Prices | For agricultural lenders, sugar and copra price forecasts are critical inputs for determining the “Probability of Default” for farming portfolios. |

-4. The Role of the Reserve Bank of Fiji (RBF)
+4. What is What role does the Reserve Bank of Fiji play??

 The RBF has maintained a balance between international compliance and local stability.
 Key regulatory actions include: